aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/securityhub/securityhub_org/README.md

    4. Verify the Auto-enable new controls is ON
 3. Log into a member account and verify the standards are configured correctly

+#### Solution Update Instructions<!-- omit in toc -->

+1. [Download and Stage the SRA Solutions](../../../docs/DOWNLOAD-AND-STAGE-SOLUTIONS.md). **Note:** Get the latest code and run the staging script.
+2. Update the existing CloudFormation Stack or CFCT configuration. **Note:** Make sure to update the `SRA Solution Version` parameter and any new added parameters.

 #### Solution Delete Instructions<!-- omit in toc -->

 1. In the `management account (home region)`, change the `Disable Security Hub` parameter to `true` and update the AWS CloudFormation **Stack** (`sra-securityhub-org-main-ssm` or `sra-securityhub-org-main`).
 2. In the `management account (home region)`, verify that the Lambda function processing is complete by confirming no more CloudWatch logs are generated.
 3. In the `management account (home region)`, delete the AWS CloudFormation **Stack** (`sra-securityhub-org-main-ssm` or `sra-securityhub-org-main`).
 4. In the `management account (home region)`, delete the AWS CloudWatch **Log Group** (e.g. /aws/lambda/<solution_name>) for the Lambda function deployed.

+#### Instructions to Manually Run the Lambda Function<!-- omit in toc -->

+1. In the `management account (home region)`.
+2. Navigate to the AWS Lambda Functions page.
+3. Select the `checkbox` next to the Lambda Function and select `Test` from the `Actions` menu.
+4. Scroll down to view the `Test event`.
+5. Click the `Test` button to trigger the Lambda Function with the default values.
+6. Verify that the updates were successful within the expected account(s).

 ---